knoup/gabriel-monteiro/README.md

 # Gabriel Monteiro BOT 🤖
-A Discord BOT made to practice NODEjs.
+A Discord MusicBot made to practice NODEjs.

 ## How to run it? ▶